Where Does Pitch Correction Go in a Vocal Chain?

 Where Does Pitch Correction Go in Your Signal Chain?

-Almost always first: before your compressor, before your EQ, and ideally before anything else touches the signal.
+Tuning plug-ins almost always go first: before your compressor, EQ, reverb, or anything else that touches the signal.

-Compression, EQ, and reverb should all go after tuning.
-Nail the pitch first, and everything downstream will have a much stronger foundation to work from.
+Nail the pitch first, and everything downstream will have a stronger foundation to work from.

 Dial in Your Settings by Genre

 Not every vocal needs the same treatment.
-These are some approaches to try with this important effect, based on the genre you're working in:
+These are some approaches to try with pitch correction, based on the genre you're working in:

 Hip-Hop — Try cranking the correction speed and tighten the retune rate until the vocal snaps to pitch.
 The hard tuning in hip-hop is a stylistic choice as much as a technical one, so don't be shy about it.